Updated July 14, 2023

-Balance sheet is the statement that is prepared by the business organization, which states the monetary values of all the assets that the company owns, all the liabilities that the company owes, and the equity of shareholders at the given point of time where the sum of liabilities and equity of shareholders is always equal to the total of all the assets of the company, and there are many reasons to prepare balance sheet where the main purpose is to know the financial status of the company.
+The balance sheet is the statement that is prepared by the business organization, which states the monetary values of all the assets that the company owns, all the liabilities that the company owes, and the equity of shareholders at the given point in time when the sum of liabilities and equity of shareholders is always equal to the total of all the assets of the company, and there are many reasons to prepare balance sheet where the main purpose is to know the financial status of the company.

 The balance sheet of the business shows the assets owned by the company, the liabilities owed to outsiders, and the amount invested by the shareholders in the company.
-The purpose of the balance sheet is to know the business’s financial position at any given point in time.
-The assets and liabilities can be current, or non-current assets; there are many users of the balance sheet of the business besides the owners, such as investors, lenders, vendors, employees, etc. the balance sheet has many purposes such as it helps in knowing the equity and debt status of the company, i.e. how much fund is raised through the issue of equity shares and how much is from a debt issue.
-Also, the company’s liquidity position, the position of cash and bank balance, the value of fixed assets, the number of accounts receivable, the number of accounts payable, and the company’s overall net worth are known from the company’s balance sheet.
+The purpose of the balance sheet is to know the business’s financial position at any given time.
+The assets and liabilities can be current or non-current assets; there are many users of the balance sheet of the business besides the owners, such as investors, lenders, vendors, employees, etc. the balance sheet has many purposes, such as it helps in knowing the equity and debt status of the company, i.e., how much fund is raised through the issue of equity shares and how much is from a debt issue.
+Also, the company’s liquidity position, cash and bank balance position, the value of fixed assets, the number of accounts receivable, the number of accounts payable, and the company’s overall net worth are known from the company’s balance sheet.

 Purpose of Balance Sheet

 The purpose of a balance sheet is explained below:

 Balance Sheet of ABC Ltd as of 31st December 2019